taseabolt/fall25-mcw-taseabolt/HW3-report.md

 | number of veterans | value, quantitative | aligned vertical position (y-axis) |
 | period of service | categorical | color hue |

-- Link to Excel workbook:
+- Link to Excel workbook: ([Number of Veterans by Period of Service and State](https://github.com/odu-cs625-datavis/fall25-mcw-taseabolt/blob/e1f8c3b13d92b2760a74a60596b752aaea95ca8f/Veterans%20by%20Period%20of%20Service%20State.xlsx))

 - Link to Tableau workbook (for the recreated chart):